Meet Our Coaches:

 David Schiada (Coach Dave):

-I am an avid bowler and became a Certified Coach in 2017.
+I am an avid bowler and became a Certified Coach in 2017, and a Bronze Level Certified Coach in August 2018.
 I started volunteering to coach the Chaparral Youth League in 2017 and work with the Rising Stars.
 My primary focus is on bowling fundamentals, and I spend time explaining the rules of the game to help our junior bowlers become ready for tournament competition.
 Above all, I encourage our bowlers to do their best and have fun!
 I too, was also a junior bowler “back in the day” and understand the perspectives and challenges of young bowlers.
 I bowl in several leagues and annually compete in the USBC Open Championships.
 Bowling is a family activity for me, as my teenage son also bowls in regional and national tournaments.

 Eileen Ortiz-Bigornia (Coach Eileen):